North Alabama Lions: Women's soccer

-The Early Years
+Early years

 The Lions had a solid 6-4-2 record as a club team in 1996 and followed that with a 7–11 record in their first season in the GSC, advancing to the conference championship tournament.
 In 1998, in the team's second season in the GSC, the team was devastated by major injuries and finished with a 4–14 record.
 In 1999, the Lions finished with a record of 11-7-1.
 The Lions finished the season tied for 3rd in the GSC.
 In 2000, the team managed to finish the season with a solid 11–6 record.
 UNA's season included a five-game winning streak at one point in the season, but the Lions 4-4 conference record wasn't good enough to put them in to the Gulf South Conference Tournament.
 The Lions finished fifth overall in the GSC, with the top four teams playing in the league tournament.

 Former Alabama-Huntsville standout Aston Rhoden coached the UNA women's soccer teams from 1996 until 2001.
 Cory Tanzer coached the Lions to an 8-9-1 record in 2002.

 Graham Winkworth took over the Lions for the 2003 season, leading them to an 8-11-0 record in his inaugural season.